alecmorriswork/sql-etf-market-analysis/README.md

 ETF Market Analysis & Financial Data Querying (PostgreSQL)

 Project Overview
 This project demonstrates foundational to intermediate SQL analytics using daily ETF pricing and volume data in PostgreSQL.
 The objective was to build a structured query suite covering database management, performance metrics, sector volatility, and multi-asset price comparisons.
+The following file also contains the day by day questions and queries.

 Key Technical Concepts Demonstrated
 * **Data Definition & Manipulation (DDL/DML):** Schema creation (`CREATE TABLE`), conditional record updates, and data sanitization routines.